Parrottrek Journal 2007

 November 19th - Indoor Go-Kart Racing - Mira Loma, California -

-Just down the street from our home at Prevost is a fun-filled indoor go kart racing track.
-We raced at one like this in Las Vegas, and once the boys heard there
+Just down the road from our home at Prevost is a fun-filled indoor go-kart racing track.
+We raced at one like this in Las Vegas and once the guys heard there

 was one nearby, we had to check this one out as well.
 Sean came down for the night and Kurt and Philly are also camping here with us, so we all packed into